HIV self testing kits now in Australia — discreet results in 15 minutes

 The HIV self testing kit is a small cartridge containing a test strip which reacts to give a test result.
 The kit only needs a small amount of blood and provides a result in just 15 minutes.
 Everything you need to perform the test and get a result is included.

 Once you have one of these kits using it is straightforward.
 The video below provides an overview and there’s a more detailed instructional video at the manufacturer’s website.
-Instructions for use are available in English, Chinese, Spanish and Vietnamese.
+Instructions are available in English, Chinese, Spanish and Vietnamese.

 HIV self test kits are for single use only, so it’s best to familiarise yourself with the whole process before you begin.

 About the results – is an HIV home test accurate?